 We wouldn’t be this successful without recruiting strong-minded, brave people to share our ambitions.
 We do have quite a specific culture.
 It’s well-managed, efficient and everyone works in harmony with a combined sense of purpose.
 Responsibilities are crystal clear and everyone knows what’s expected of them.
 The question is, do you have the kind of qualities we need?
 Take a look at our video to learn more about our environment, then try the quiz to see if you could be an ‘Aldi’ person.

-Alongside a minimum of 240 UCAS points (or 150 points for Scottish Highers) from your top 3 A levels/Scottish Highers, excluding general studies, this shows us you’re not only focused and committed but you have a strong work ethic.
+Alongside a minimum of 240 UCAS points (96 points if using the new tariff) from your top 3 A levels (excluding general studies), this shows us you’re not only focused and committed but you have a strong work ethic.
 You’re excited by every new challenge that comes your way.
+Please note we also accept 150 Scottish Highers (63 points if using the new tariff) as an equivalent to UCAS points.

 You’re always mindful of the bigger picture and can see how your efforts directly affect Aldi’s success.
 You’re a tough and resilient character who enjoys the challenges of a dynamic and fast-paced environment.
 For instance, if you join us on the General Management placement, you’ll primarily be based in store.
 This means working a five day week, including some weekends, as well as overseeing store operations from opening or closing.